aspose-total/Aspose.Total-Products/total/en/cpp/conversion/epub-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EPUB to ODT" h2="Render EPUB to ODT within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+EPUB is a popular file format for e-books, which is widely used for digital publications.
+It is an open standard format for digital books and publications, which is based on HTML and XML.
+ODT is an open document format, which is used for creating and editing documents.
+It is an open standard format, which is supported by many applications, such as OpenOffice, LibreOffice, and Google Docs.
+Therefore, it is important to convert EPUB to ODT in order to make the documents compatible with different applications.

+<h2>How Aspose.Total helps for epub to odt conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert EPUB to ODT in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert EPUB file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to ODT.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert EPUB to ODT in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert EPUB file format to DOC.
+This API provides a wide range of features to manipulate PDF documents, such as creating, editing, converting, and printing.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to ODT.
+This API provides a wide range of features to manipulate Word documents, such as creating, editing, converting, and printing.
+Moreover, Aspose.Total for C++ also provides other APIs to manipulate other file formats, such as Excel, PowerPoint, and Outlook.
+Therefore, Aspose.Total for C++ is the perfect solution for C++ developers to convert EPUB to ODT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}